luisinostrozaf/ios_development/README.md

 # ios_development

-This is my first simple app that let the user to create tasks
+This is my first simple "to do" app that let the user create tasks.